brownben/bang/README.md

 JavaScript and Python and is created using TypeScript.

 Based on and inspired by the awesome [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.

-Have a play with the language [directly in your browser](https://bang.benbrown.dev)

 ## Usage